maptimeBoston/maptime-summit/slides.md

 Looking Back
 =======
-- It's been good for the community
+- It's been good for the community (we think)
 - Being an organizer is a lot of work
 - It's been fun!